Woody1958/Frogger/README.md

 # Frogger
 My version of 1980's Arcade game - FROGGER.
+Visual Studio 2019.
 I am 62 years old and new to programming.
 I have been watching a lot of videos on youtube and reading a lot of info on the internet.
 I understand that people are using game engines like xna(somewhat discontinued) and unity but I thought I would give it a shot at making my own little 'game engine'.
 I had peviously made a version of the 11 ball game and actually tried to make some you tube videos